amatt13/PostMortemPossession/README.md

 Bandit hideouts are fucked.
 You won't be able to complete them if you take control of another character.

 You can't select the "retreat" option on the scoreboard if you chose to control an NPC, unless you die again.

-You won't be able to issue orders to your troops.
-I have purposfully not tried to implement this as I won't use that feature.
-You are welcome to create a pull request if you want such a feature (or some other feature) to be included.